hellpig/collatz/README.md

 ## My "sieveless" approach speeds things up much more!

-People save their 2^k sieves to storage drives, preventing huge sieves.
+People save their 2^k sieves to storage drives, so lack of storage prevents huge sieves.
 Since the fraction of starting numbers you have to test more-or-less exponentially decreases as k increases, huge sieves are greatly desired, causing people to use clever compression tricks.

 My "sieveless" approach does not save the sieve to a storage drive, so *huge* sieves can be used!
 Each computational task is given a small segment of the huge sieve to generate then test *many* A values.